 If the dispute cannot be resolved and a trial is unavoidable, your lawyer must prepare for trial and present your case in the most efficient and least expensive manner.
 This will maximise your prospects of success by emphasising the strengths in your case and exploiting the weaknesses in the other party’s case.
 Trials however are expensive events and we will tell you well in advance of the likely costs of a trial so you can make financial plans to fund the trial.

-Our Commercial Litigation Specialist
+Our Brisbane Commercial Litigation specialist

-Our Commercial Litigation area is led by Bill Morgan, who has over 20 years experience in all facets of commercial litigation matters such as franchise disputes, consumer protection, contractual disputes, property disputes, insolvency and bankruptcy proceedings.
+Our Commercial Litigation area is led by Bill Morgan, who has over 24 years experience in all facets of commercial litigation matters such as franchise disputes, consumer protection, contractual disputes, property disputes, insolvency and bankruptcy proceedings.
 Bill has provided advice to franchisees considering purchasing franchises including Michele’s Patisserie, Stella Rosa and Jim’s Cleaning franchises.
-His advice deals with the legal and commercial risks and benefits of a prospective franchise agreement and assist franchisees to make relevant enquiries and seek key information before making a decision to acquire a franchise.
+His advice deals with the legal and commercial risks and benefits of a prospective franchise agreement and assists franchisees to make relevant enquiries and seek key information before making a decision to acquire a franchise.

 Bill has acted over a number of years in disputes between franchisors and franchisees of franchises including Pets Paradise, Michele’s Patisserie, Frontline Recruitment, First Class Accounts, Cold Rock Ice Cream, Begin Bright, Yarra Valley Farms, Red Rock Noodle Bar, Bridgestone, and Red Rooster franchises, and many more.
 These disputes have been litigated in the Federal Court, Federal Circuit Court and State Courts or resolved through the mediation service provided by the Office of the Franchising Mediation Adviser.
 Bill’s focus is to offer and deliver exceptional service to his clients that are highly efficient and cost-effective.